Back to Top

 I got all choked up and I threw down my gun

-And I came away with a different point of view.
+And I come away with a different point of view

 And if I ever have a son, I think I'm gonna name him

-Bill or George!
-Anything but Sue!
-I still hate that name!
+Bill or George, any damn thing but Sue, I still hate that name, yeah

 [ Correct these Lyrics ]